broadinstitute/poolq/docs/MANUAL.md

       --col-reference <file>   reference file for column barcodes (i.e., conditions) --umi-reference <file>
       --global-reference <file>
-      --row-reads <files>      required if reads are split between two files --rev-row-reads <files>  required for processing paired-end sequencing data --col-reads <files>      required if reads are split between two files --reads <files>          required if reads are contained in a single file
+      --row-reads <files>      required if reads are split between two files or for demultiplexed data --rev-row-reads <files>  required for processing paired-end sequencing data --col-reads <files>      required if reads are split between two files --reads <files>          required if reads are contained in a single file